TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-the-basics-of-digital-audio-processing-for-dummies.md

 <sup>Signal jumps from -1.0 to 1.0, causing my speaker to pop and my ear drums to bleed from utter despair.</sup>
 {.center}

-Clicks may arise from trimming or combining an audio recordings without applying fades.
+Clicks may arise from trimming or combining audio recordings without applying fades.
 In audio synthesis, they may also arise out of mishandling buffers and samples.[^clicks]

 [^clicks]: Fox, Arthur. [*What Causes Speakers To Pop And Crackle, And How To Fix It*](https://mynewmicrophone.com/what-causes-speakers-to-pop-and-crackle-and-how-to-fix-it/)

 ## Recap 🔁

-Audio processing and sounds are ubiquitous in daily life.
+Audio processing is ubiquitous in daily life.
 In this post, we explored how digital audio works under the hood.
 Hopefully we communicated on the same wavelength and no aliasing occured on your end. 😏

 In the [next post](/posts/digital-audio-synthesis-for-dummies), we'll look at audio synthesis: the making of audio from nothing.